amitfld/Nand2Tetris/README.md

 The Nand2Tetris course is designed to explore the fundamental principles of computer science by guiding students to construct a fully functional computer system from the ground up.
 The course combines elements of hardware design, software development, and operating system concepts.
 ## Repository Structure
 This repository is organized according to the course's project structure.
 Each folder corresponds to a specific module or project:
-- **Java Project - Collections and Files**
+- **Project 1: Boolean Logic**
-- Implementation of fundamental logic gates using NAND gates.
+-- Implementation of fundamental logic gates using NAND gates.